advancedresearch/path_semantics/faq.md

 Here is list of questions and answers that you might have about Path Semantics.

+### Are you a pseudomathematician?

+Pseudomathematics, or mathematical crankery, is a form of mathematics-like activity that aims at advancing a set of questionable beliefs that do not adhere to the framework of rigor or formal mathematical practice.
+Link to [Wikipedia article](https://en.wikipedia.org/wiki/Pseudomathematics)

+Some people who criticize me for this, usually in less nice words, often have the following lists of "merits":

+- None or little Github activity
+- Never gained an even basic understanding of automated theorem provers of propositional logic
+- Lack basic knowledge about computational complexity theory

+Somehow, those people manage to sound like a mathematical authority on the topic.
+Over and over, the same people stalk every comment thread about Path Semantics.

+To those people I say: Get a life.

 ### Is Path Semantics meant to be a new foundation of all mathematics?

 No. It is meant to be a practical tool for reasoning about programs, but open-ended for reasoning with mathematics.